theBoats/Protocols/ChIP_protocol_2022.md

 ## Day 1

 1. Lyse cells in 1 mL of lysis buffer + protease inhibitor (prepare 960 uL lysis buffer + 40 uL 25X protease inhibitor)
 > To make 25X protease inhibitor dissolve one tablet in 2 mL water.
 Tablets are found in the 4oC fridge.
 Use the tablets with EDTA.
+NOT EDTA-free.

 2. Sonicate cells in covaris M220, 1 mL tube with fibre.